janitesc/visualization/README.md

 Begin with those related to `GeneViewer` in `web`.
 The gene viewer should show genes as blocks on a line.

-Something along the lines of (just the figures, buttons not necessary at all):
+Something along the lines of (just a single one of the lines with blocks, buttons not necessary at all):

 ![vis](https://i.ytimg.com/vi/saIIaETgUW0/maxresdefault.jpg)